 Learn more about building your credit as a college student!

-Our experts at CreditCards.com analyzed 109 student credit card offers to find the top recommendations.
+Our experts at CreditCards.com analyzed 109 student credit card offers to find our top recommendations.
 Below are our picks for the 5 best student credit cards.
-The Discover it Student chrome and Discover it Student Cash Back top our list because of their rewards rates and special perks for students.
+The Discover it Student Cash Back and Discover it Student chrome top our list because of their rewards rates and special perks for students.